 - in England, contact NHS Smokefree

 - in Scotland, contact Quit Your Way Scotland

 - in Wales, contact Help Me Quit

 - in Northern Ireland, contact Stop Smoking.

-There are contact details for these services on page 134.
+See page 134 for contact details of these services.

 Contraceptive pill

 If you take the contraceptive pill for more than five years, this may increase your risk of developing cervical cancer.
 Usually, the benefits of taking the pill outweigh the risks.

 Regular cervical screening tests can reduce your risk by finding and treating abnormal changes before cancer develops.

 Symptoms of cervical cancer

 Common symptoms of cervical cancer can include:

 - heavier periods than you normally have

 - vaginal bleeding between periods

 - vaginal bleeding after sex

 - vaginal bleeding after the menopause (after you have stopped having periods).

 Other symptoms include: